 The Judiciary Annex

 The Judiciary Annex, built of Columbus limestone, was constructed between the years 1899 and 1901.
-It was designed to house the Ohio Supreme Court and other offices that would no longer fit in the Statehouse.
+Designed by Samuel Hannaford and Sons of Cincinnati, the Judiciary Annex housed the Ohio Supreme Court on Capitol Square from 1901 until 1974.

 When it was constructed, the Judiciary Annex contained two courtrooms and two deliberation rooms.
 This was because an 1886 amendment to the state constitution divided the Ohio Supreme Court into two sections of three justices.
 However, by the time the Annex was completed, a new state constitution restored the Supreme Court to six justices.
 The surplus space was eventually divided up into a number of small offices.